 Ashley: Yeah where is with the smaller ones there a lot easier to conceal on your body.

-Ashley: So, you’ve got balance what your desires are and what your needs are against those pros and cons.
-Also factor in what you’re wearing.
+Ashley: So, you got balance what your desires are and what your needs are against those pros and cons and also factor in what you’re wearing.
 Sometimes if you want that larger firearm to be your concealed firearm, you can make small concessions in your clothing or find the right holster that will allow you to hide that firearm.

 Carrie: To hide that larger firearm.
 So, it is about kind of give and take and again weighing the different advantages and disadvantages.
 You know the smaller firearms too, they are harder to shoot.
 They are designed to conceal and be really really small and have on your body hidden when you need it but they are tough to shoot.
 So, the larger firearm is just more comfortable to shoot but harder to carry.

-Carrie: Really trying to make this easier guys, really not trying to make it more complicated.
-There are a lot of things to think about.
+Carrie: Really trying to make this easier guys, really not trying to make it more complicated but there are a lot of things to think about.

 Carrie: Well we have covered an awful a lot on the topic of hands haven’t we.
-So, thank you for joining us and feel free to leave comments or send us an email.
+So, thank you for joining us and feel free to leave comments or send us an email so we can make sure we answer your questions as well.
 And you know what hang on for part three because we have more stuff to come.